HRD AND RLF COURSES

 There must be at least one freestanding obstacle in HRD I and HRD II and at least two freestanding obstacles in HRD III (a freestanding final pen may be counted for this requirement).
 Obstacles may include panels, chutes, alleyways, pens, bridges, trailers, or natural obstacles such as a passage between shrubs or trees.
 Any obstacle must be suitable for the number of stock being used.
 The course designer will indicate whether specific obstacles may or may not be entered by the handler or at what point an obstacle may be entered.
 If entry of dog and/or handler is allowed there must be ample room for the dog and/or handler to maneuver and solid sides should be avoided for narrow obstacles; the handlers’ meeting should include discussion regarding safe negotiation of any narrow obstacles.

 Freestanding obstacles must be at least 20 ft. from any fence.
-Openings of freestanding obstacles may not be more than 12 ft.
+Openings of freestanding obstacles may not be more than 12 ft. for sheep, 16 ft. for cattle, except that actual bridges or natural obstacles may be somewhat wider.

 A bridge may be an actual bridge crossing a gully or ditch or may be an obstacle set up for the course.
 In the latter case, an obstacle designated as a “bridge” is distinguished from a chute in that the bridge has a floor and should be no less than 6 ft. and no more than 12 ft. in width; handlers must cross bridges, but it is up to the course designer and judge whether the dog must cross.
 Actual bridges may have any surface and may be narrower than 8 ft. but no less than 4 ft. in width.
 Chutes may vary from 2 ft. to 4 ft. in width and may or may not have a floor; handlers should not enter chutes unless necessitated by the course design, but dogs may enter chutes.
-Bridges and chutes less than 12 ft. in width may have entry wings with an opening of no more than 12 ft.
+Bridges and chutes less than 12 ft. in width may have entry wings with an opening of no more than 12 ft. for sheep, 16 ft. for cattle.
 (For trials using very large groups, permission may be requested for use of somewhat wider wings proportional to the number of animals being used).

 Dimensions of obstacles are to be given on the sanction form.